K-means for Evolving Data Streams: Streaming -means Problem

-where $B^{T-1}$ is where the last concept drift has occurred, i.e., every batch $\{B^t\}_{t=0}^{T-1}$ share the same underlying distribution. \end{dfn}
+where the index $t$ describes the antiquity of each batch, thus $B^0$ is the latest batch received, and $B^{T-1}$ represent the batch in which the last concept drift occurred, i.e., every batch $\{B^t\}_{t=0}^{T-1}$ shares the same underlying distribution. $M_T=\sum\limits_{t\leq T-1}|B^t|$ is the sum of each batch size. \end{dfn}

-In order to compute the S$K$M error function we require to known the batch in which the last concept drift occurred, $B^{T-1}$.
-Thus, the performance of an active approach to the problem will strongly depend on the behavior of the detection mechanism implemented.
-On one hand, if a fake drift is detected, then previously computed clusters are forgotten unnecessarily.
-On the other hand, if a concept drift occurs but is not detected, then previous computed centroids will be a bad initialization set and may lead to a bad clustering.
+In order to compute the S$K$M error function, we need to know the batch in which the last concept drift occurred, $B^{T-1}$.
+The complexity of computing the S$K$M error is $\mathcal{O}(M_T\cdot K\cdot d)$.
+Clearly, the performance of an active approach to the problem will strongly depend on the behavior of the detection mechanism implemented.
+On one hand, when a fake drift is detected the past batches and the last centroids are discarded unnecessarily.
+On the other hand, if a concept drift occurs but is not detected, then the use of previous computed centroids could lead to a poor initialization and may infer a bad clustering.
 In this work, we describe an active algorithm, which we call Privileged S$K$M algorithm (PS$K$M).
-PS$K$M is an ideal active approach to the problem because it knows in advance if a concept drift occurs, and thus it can compute the S$K$M error function.
-Clearly, PS$K$M can not be used in practice, but we will use it as a reference in the experimental section since we will simulate streaming data with concept drifts.
-Alternatively, it is possible to conduct a passive approach to the S$K$M problem, developing an algorithm which does not require detecting concept drifts.
+PS$K$M is an ideal baseline to the problem which knows in advance if a concept drift occurs (See Algorithm \ref{alg:IdealAlgorithma}), thus being able to compute and minimize the S$K$M error function.
+Alternatively, in the following section we propose a passive mechanism to approximate the solution of the S$K$M problem.
+PS$K$M will be the reference in the experimental section since we will simulate streaming data with concept drifts, and thus we will be able to compute the S$K$M error.